A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Introduction

-\subsection{Application to random planar maps}
+\subsubsection{Application to random planar maps}

 Due to the convergence of uniform random planar maps toward $\sqrt{8/3}$-LQG, Theorem~\ref{measandmet} has implications for the study of random planar maps.
 To explain this, let $M_n$ be sampled uniformly from the set of all quadrangulations of the sphere (planar maps whose faces all have degree 4) with $n \in \BB N$ total faces.
 Let $D_n$ and $\mu_n$ denote the graph distance and the counting measure on vertices of $M_n$, respectively.
+We will now recall the Gromov-Hausdorff-Prokhorov distance.
+Suppose that $\mathfrak m_1,\mathfrak m_2$ are Borel measures on a metric space $(X,\mathfrak{d}).$ The Prokhorov distance is given by